liamkillion/BE2-assessment-ruby/README.md

 ## How To Submit Your Work

-Create a public Dropbox or Google Drive folder with your work and email the folder URL to
+Create a public Dropbox or Google Drive folder with your work and email the folder URL to your admissions producer.
-<a href="mailto:credentials@ga.co">credentials@ga.co</a>.
-In the subject line, include your name and the company's name, if applicable.

 ---

 #### Licensing
 All content is licensed under a CC­BY­NC­SA 4.0 license.
 All software code is licensed under GNU GPLv3.
 For commercial use or alternative licensing, please contact legal@ga.co.
+# BE2-assessment-ruby